-Ah Electric Picnic, the biggest Irish festival there is which marks the end of the summer and the beginning of a three-day hangover.
+Ah festival season, which marks the start of the summer and the beginning of many three-day hangovers.

-With people coming from all corners of the country to pitch their tents in Stradbally, there are a few common tropes you will see over the weekend.
+With people coming from all corners of the country to pitch their tents in various fields, there are a few common tropes you will tend to see.